Fagna

 • Organize favorite and potential vendors (by event)

-• Basic planning tools - todo-list
+• Basic planning tools - to-do list

 • Event invite and RSVP